dergigi/readability-cli/README.md

 ### Advanced Usage

-The following example scrapes an article from Medium and converts it to markdown (including some Medium-specific cleanup):
+The following example scrapes an article from Medium and converts it to markdown (including some Medium-specific cleanup).
+It's by no means perfect (some manual cleanup might still be required) but it's better than doing the whole html-to-markdown conversion manually.

 ```
 # Get clean HTML